Extended-Thunder/send-later/index.md

 process, and the "Put in Outbox" button causes the message to be put directly into the Thunderbird Outbox, also bypassing the scheduled send process, but in a different way.

-Unfortunately, both of these buttons can't be displayed at the same time without "cheating" and integrating Send Later into Thunderbird in a way that isn't really supposed to be done and isn't maintainable or sustainable.
-Therefore, when the Send Later dialog pops up, you will only see one of these buttons or the other, as follows:

--   If the Send Later dialog is opened by typing Ctrl-Shift-Enter, or the `File > Send Later` menu command, or the button provided by the ["Send Later Button" add-on](#magicslr), then the "Put in Outbox" button is displayed but the "Send Now" button is not.
--   Conversely, if the Send Later dialog is opened by typing Ctrl-Enter or `File > Send` or the "Send" button when the "'Send' does 'Send Later\'" preference described [below](#prefs) is enabled.

-If you *don't* have the "'Send' does 'Send Later\'" preference enabled, and you open the dialog with Ctrl-Shift-Enter etc. and then realize that you actually want to send the message right away, you can simply close the dialog or click the Cancel button and then send the message normally.

 ### What happens when you schedule a message?